The Geneva Open is an outdoor clay court tennis tournament that takes place in Geneva, Switzerland, and is an ATP 250 event on the ATP Tour.

 Draw

-The draws for the singles and doubles competitions in Geneva will be made in the week before the start of the tournament.
+The draws for the singles and doubles competitions in Geneva were made the week before the start of the tournament and can now be viewed on the official ATP Tour website (see links below).

 Schedule

-Below is the expected schedule for the 2023 Geneva Open which will be played between the 21st and 27th of May 2023.
+Below is the expected tournament schedule for the 2023 Geneva Open which will be played between the 21st and 27th of May 2023, with the Singles and Doubles Final being played on Saturday the 27th of May 2023.

 Date | Round |